 - 1.1 Scope.
 This standard sets forth general structural and mechanical design criteria for airborne stores, suspension equipment and their associated interfaces.
 Provisions are included to promote interoperability among military aircraft of all Services of the Department of Defense and NATO members' aircraft.
 Requirements are provided for design, analysis, and testing of airborne stores, suspension equipment and the aircraft-store interface during captive operations. - 1.2 Extent.
-This standard contains general criteria for the design, analysis, and testing of airborne stores, suspension equipment and other details of the interface between the store and the aircraft suspension equipment. - 1.2.1 Unique stores.
+This standard contains general criteria for the design, analysis, and testing of airborne stores, suspension equipment and other details of the interface between the store and the aircraft suspension equipment.
+This standard does not include the MIL-STD-1760 implementation requirements for the Aircraft/Store Electrical (and fiber optic) Interconnection System (AEIS) in aircraft and stores, except to the extent specified herein. - 1.2.1 Unique stores.
 Certain types of stores possess unique characteristics which negate the strict adherence to many of the requirements listed in this standard.
-These include practice bombs, gravity-force dropped torpedoes and tow targets.
-For the detailed requirements not stated in this document, the procuring activity should specify such. - 1.3 Conforming requirements.
-Unless otherwise specified by the procuring activity, all airborne stores and suspension equipment are to conform to this standard and should perform in service with minimum possible restriction on the aircraft flight envelope.
+These include stores weighing less than 100 pounds, gravity-force dropped torpedoes and tow targets. - 1.3 Conforming requirements.
+All airborne stores and suspension equipment are to conform to this standard and should perform in service with minimum possible restriction on the aircraft flight envelope.